hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Disclosure

-I've never been to Finnland so my understanding of it's education system based on online articles, blogs and talks with friends.
+I've never been to Finland so my understanding of it's education system based on online articles, blogs and talks with friends.